LEarn More

 Take inventory of the information you currently collect about patients.
 Only collect information that is absolutely necessary to carry out reproductive health services.

-Use secure appointment booking software (if available) or book appointments with encrypted email services or messaging applications.
+Use secure appointment booking software (if available) or book appointments with encrypted email services or messaging apps.
 This would prevent the app from reading messages shared on the platform, but encrypted messages could still be accessed by law enforcement with a search warrant if the messages are retained on devices.
 Consider turning on automatic message deletion where possible and turning off automatic back-ups.

 When Responding to Legal Process